 The 5-6a blue bar appears daily.
 This aspect of the Writing category nods to my #5amWritersClub Twitter peeps.
 I think of it as a group hug among writers.
 Folks worldwide join in a blissful uninterrupted hour of writing.
 I (@writesquire) check in with a Motown-era tweet, comprised of a lyrical snippet and associated YouTube video.

-Alexa + Old-School join = my morning Exxon, propelling me out of the bed.
+Alexa + Old-School tune = my morning Exxon, propelling me out of the bed.
 Tappin’ tootsies do that to ya.

 The picture shows other commitments, via additional category timeblocks.

 The number at the bottom of The Plan column —24— summarizes the day’s intended total of Pomodoro Technique sessions.
 Aiming high thwarts procrastination.
 Sometimes I meet my Pomo mark; sometimes I exceed it; other times, I blow it.
 No matter that literal bottom line I win, courtesy of the psychology induced by that high bar.
-Direct result: the number appearing in The Reality invariably exceeds what I saw during my traditional todo list days.→ The Reality
+Direct result: the number appearing in The Reality column invariably exceeds what I saw during my traditional todo list days.

-As the day progresses, I pencil category indicators in The Reality, adding an abbreviation for the category concerned.
+As the day progresses, I pencil category indicators in The Reality, column of time blocks, adding an abbreviation for the category concerned.
 This honors one of my golden bullet journal rules: Thou shalt not apply color outside of dedicated planning/review sessions.
 Rationale: minimize friction during data entry.

 Filled with color during the next review session, The Reality reflects my actual time expenditure.
 Color-coding provides a visual convenience.
 Deciphering wordy descriptions eats more time than a comparative glance over colored blocks.